SAR71/node-red-pdfbuilder/README.md

 }
 ```

+The following properties can be configured in the node editor:
 * **Input property:** Define the property of object which will be used for pdf generation.
 * **Options:** Table layout properties.
 Full description can be found at [pdfmake doc, tables page](https://pdfmake.github.io/docs/0.1/document-definition-object/tables/).
 * **Output type:** Select the type of generation (Base 64 or Buffer).